ogiewon/Lutron/README.md

 # Lutron RadioRA
-SmartThings Lutron RadioRa Integration
+Hubitat Lutron RadioRa Integration

-There are three Device Types that you need to install in the IDE - Lutron Shield,
+There are three Hubitat Drivers that you need to installed.
+  "Lutron Shield"
-  Lutron RA Switch,
+  "Lutron RA Switch"
-  Lutron RA Dimmer.
+  "Lutron RA Dimmer"

-These need to be in your "My Device Handlers", published.
+These need to be added to your Hubitat Hub's Drivers section.
 Edit the device type of your ThingShield device to be Lutron Shield.

-There is the Arduino sketch, that installs on Arduino Mega 2560.
+There is the "Arduino Sketch", that installs on Arduino Mega 2560.

+You will also need to add the "SmartThings" folder in this repository to your Arduino Libraries folder on your computer.
+This is a new version that is required for use with Hubitat.

 There is the Lutron Gateway SmartApp, that you install in the IDE.